Side-lying Lateral Raise

 Follow these step-by-step instructions to perform Side-lying Lateral Raise with proper form and technique.

-Support your head with your lower arm and keep your upper arm resting against your side.
+Lie on your side with your bottom arm extended overhead and your top arm holding a light dumbbell, resting it on your side.

 Secondary Muscles